obscure-01/Banking-application/README.md

-# Banking-application
+Banking Application for Account Management
- A simple Java Banking Application to create and manage accounts.
-Users can deposit, withdraw, view details, and update contact info.
-Demonstrates arrays, strings, input validation, control structures, and exception handling for learning Java programming.
+This is a simple Banking Application built in Java as part of a learning project.
+The application allows users to manage their bank accounts through various operations such as creating accounts, depositing money, withdrawing money, viewing account details, and updating contact information.